Tprrt's Blog

 • In the same way, git will be used to checkout the source of Busybox and Linux.

-• The Qemu packages will be used to emulate systeme platform and to execute static binaries cross-compiled for aarch64 on the x86-64 host.
+• The Qemu packages will be used to emulate system platform and to execute static binaries cross-compiled for aarch64 on the x86-64 host.

 apt update